JanNeuendorf/SVC16/specification/specification.typ

 These keys are supposed to represent the face buttons of an NES controller.
 The codes for the *A* and *B* keys also represent the left and right mouse buttons.

-On synchronization the new input is loaded into the input-buffer.
+On synchronization the new input is stored to a specified memory address.
-Before the first synchronization, the input codes are not accessible.
+This means that the input is inaccessible before the system is first synchronized.
+(See @instructions, @synchronization)

 The *position code* is the index of the pixel, the mouse is currently on.
 It follows the same convention as the screen index explained in @screen.